blakeblackshear/frigate/docs/docs/installation.md

 ## Dependencies

-**MQTT broker** - Frigate requires an MQTT broker.
+**MQTT broker (optional)** - An MQTT broker is optional with Frigate, but is required for the Home Assistant integration.
 If using Home Assistant, Frigate and Home Assistant must be connected to the same MQTT broker.

 ## Preparing your hardware